apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 ---
 layout: global
-title: GROUPBY Clause
+title: GROUP BY Clause
-displayTitle: GROUPBY Clause
+displayTitle: GROUP BY Clause
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with